September 29th - October 7th, 2018

 Meet Daniel and Tanya Cox

 2018 Canadian Rockies Fall Photography Tour Travel Plans

 Saturday, September 29 (D)

 O Canada!
 Meet Daniel and Tanya at 1:30pm at the Calgary International Airport, just outside customs/baggage claim.
 We’ll depart at 2:00pm in our private 30-passenger chartered vehicle for our first evening shoot in the mountains of Kananaskis Country.
-After checking in at the Delta Lodge, we’ll head out for a photo shoot working the roads, followed by a welcome group dinner.
-Overnight Delta Hotels Kananaskis Lodge
+After checking in at the Kananaskis Mountain Lodge, we’ll head out for a photo shoot working the roads, followed by a welcome group dinner.
+Overnight Kananaskis Mountain Lodge, Autograph Collection

 Sunday, September 30 (B, D)